Mitsubishi Shogun (2007-2019) review

 Still, it has road presence, even if it seems a bit narrow when compared to some rivals, and that means there's a good view of the road ahead.

 The interior is full of chunky switches and a few high quality materials, but it's a little utilitarian in its layout, with the car's age given away by the upright dashboard, a pair of gear selectors on the transmission tunnel and the fake wood veneers on higher spec cars failing to improve perceived quality.
 The Shogun isn’t available with an array of the latest driving aids either, unlike more modern SUV rivals.

 Sat-nav, stereo and infotainment

-The Shogun comes with a standard six-speaker stereo system with Bluetooth and a USB socket for music streaming.
+The Shogun comes with a standard six-speaker stereo system with Bluetooth and a USB socket for music streaming, but there's no DAB radio as standard.
 There are steering wheel controls for audio, though.

 Practicality, comfort and boot space

 The Shogun is a big, practical car with a decent boot and lots of space for passengers, especially in 7-seater guise – although using the extra row obviously compromises boot space.